nrwl/nx/docs/shared/generators/generator-options.md

 ### More information

 [The current configurable options (and its parse method) can be found here](https://github.com/nrwl/nx/blob/master/packages/tao/src/shared/params.ts).
 You would need a basic knowledge of TypeScript to read this.

+Most examples are referenced from the codebase of Nx.
+Thanks to everyone who have ever contributed to Nx!